zorbathut/dec/doc/index.md

 ## Why shouldn't I use def ever?

-* If your project has hundreds of thousands of templates, def may experience scaling issues due to keeping all template types in memory at all times.
+* If your project has hundreds of thousands of Def instances, the Def library may experience scaling issues due to keeping all instances in memory at all times.
 This is not likely to be an issue for any game except MMOs.

-* Secret items, transmitted at runtime from a server, are not practical because def requires all data to be available at startup.
+* Secret items, transmitted at runtime from a server, are not practical because the Def library requires all data to be available at startup.
 This may present problems for always-online games that are intended to have live-but-undiscovered secrets.

-* def's design relies heavily on static typing and reflection, which limits the number of languages it could easily be ported to.
+* The Def library's design relies heavily on static typing and reflection, which limits the number of languages it could easily be ported to.
 At the moment, its sole implementation is in C#, and there are no plans for other implementations.
-If your game logic is not written in C# you probably shouldn't be using def.
+If your game logic is not written in C# you probably shouldn't be using this.

 ----

-If you'd like to delve more deeply, I recommend starting at [Quick Start](quickstart/quickstart.md).
+If you'd like to delve more deeply, I recommend starting at [Quick Start](quickstart/introduction.md).